chargingthefuture/app/CURSOR_CONTEXT.md

 - [ ] Frontend pages created following design guidelines
 - [ ] Routes registered in `App.tsx`
 - [ ] Sidebar navigation updated
+- [ ] Seed script created in `scripts/` for the mini-app
+- [ ] Country fields use the shared dropdown and options list
+- [ ] External links use the `useExternalLink` hook with confirmation dialog
 - [ ] All interactive elements have `data-testid` attributes
 - [ ] WCAG AAA compliance verified (contrast, keyboard nav)
 - [ ] Loading states implemented